 8. Find Entertainment That Will Make You Happy

 Instead of turning on the news, find a favorite movie that will make you happy.
 You can look for a comedy that will make you laugh or a feel-good story that will give you hope.
-You can search the internet or streaming service for a comedian’s special if you would like to hear jokes.
+You can search the internet or streaming service for a comedian’s special if you want to hear jokes.
 Having a moment to laugh freely at something will make you feel better.
 That will increase your mental health and relax you as you take this moment for yourself.
 You can also look for episodes of a favorite television show to watch.
-If you want to get away from the screen, pick a book to read to keep your mind busy, and exercise your imagination.
+If you want to get away from the screen, pick a book to read to keep your mind busy and exercise your imagination.
 If you need to find something to read, your local library might have ebooks that you can check out online just like you would a paperback book.
-This is also a great time to start a journal of your experiences or pick up a hobby that you have put aside.
+This is also a great time to start a journal of your experiences or pick up a hobby you have put aside.
 Devoting time to a project and finishing it will give you a sense of accomplishment that will lift your spirits and make you feel good about yourself.

 9. Ask For Help